 He’s not happy, he’s ecstatic.
 The two are different.
 Borges describes him as being small, desiccated and insignificant to the point of being absent from the world.
-The gaucho like a sage – in but not of the world.
+The gaucho is in but not of the world.
+Also, he is an agent of fate – the man that gives Dahlmann the dagger that ensures his end.

 Borges also describes the gaucho as being a “cipher of the South (his [Dahlmann’s] South)”.
-So, what is the South, or at least Dahlmann’s notions of it?
-It is the place where his ancestors lived and came to stand for romantic ideals of courage and romantic death.
-But most importantly he is an agent of fate – the man that gives Dahlmann the dagger that ensures his end.
+So, what is the south for Dahlmann?
+It is the place where his ancestors lived and died in battle and it came to stand for romantic ideals of courage and romantic death.

 A Borgesian addendum to the origin of the name the Ecstatic Gaucho

 Jorge Luis Borges is one of those illustrious writers whose names have become an adjective.
 According to Dictionary.com ‘Borgesian’ describes a literary style that is “reminiscent of elements of Borges’ stories and essays, esp. labyrinths, mirrors, reality, identity, the nature of time, and infinity”.
 Another of Borges’ recurring themes is, somewhat ironically, recurrence itself.

 A good example is his story, The Plot, from the 1960 collection Dreamtigers that was published as El Hacedor in Spanish, where Borges applies the idea of recurrence to literary plots (another of his interests).
 Only two paragraphs long, The Plot is probably more of a meditation rather than a story.
 Still, while it might be brief, it certainly packs a punch: